What I Learned From a PhD Module in Machine Learning

 What This Opens Up

-The convergence at SCÖ - algorithmic requirements that revealed technoimaginary assumptions about data readiness and institutional capacity, programme leadership that had little grasp of the complexities of data work, and a designer positioned at the intersection who had not been involved in the original project planning and was expected to be the glue holding these disparate assumptions and component parts together - raised questions that extend well beyond a single failed project.
+The convergence at SCÖ - algorithmic requirements that revealed technoimaginary assumptions about data readiness and institutional capacity, programme leadership that had little grasp of the complexities of data work, and a designer positioned at the intersection who had not been involved in the original project planning and was expected to be the glue holding these disparate assumptions together - raised questions that extend well beyond a single failed project.

-Where do state spaces come from?
+Where do domain models come from?
 In classical AI planning, the domain definition is treated as given - the PDDL file arrives fully formed, and the planner's job is to navigate within it.
-But even in AI, this is a simplification; in machine learning the domain is inferred from data, in evolutionary approaches it is encoded in fitness functions and chromosome structures, and in each case someone has made consequential choices about what to represent and how.
-In organisations, in services, in complex social systems, these questions become harder still - who defines what states are possible?
-How do those definitions get constructed?
-What gets included and excluded, and by whom?
+But this is a pedagogical simplification; in practice, even in classical AI, the knowledge engineering process of constructing the domain file is where the substantive design decisions are made (Russell and Norvig, 2021, p.
+12).
+In machine learning the domain model is inferred from data; in evolutionary approaches it is encoded in fitness functions and chromosome structures; in large language models it is distributed across training data curation, fine-tuning objectives, retrieval configurations, and tool schemas.
+In each case someone has made consequential choices about what to represent and how.

 Why This Matters for Service Design

 Service design has a rich practice tradition for understanding how people experience services, how organisations deliver them, and how both could work better.
 But the discipline's representational toolkit - journey maps, blueprints, service ecologies - was developed for a different purpose.
 These tools foreground actions, experiences, and touchpoints.
-They do not readily express the ontological commitments that algorithmic systems require: what objects exist, what properties they have, how those properties change over time, and what constitutes a legitimate transition between states.
+They do not readily express the ontological commitments that computational systems require: what entities exist, what properties they have, how those properties change over time, and what constitutes a legitimate transition between states.
 When service designers cannot participate in these foundational questions, the most consequential design decisions get made elsewhere - by data scientists choosing features, by engineers defining schemas, by product managers specifying business rules - often without the contextual understanding that design practice provides.

 References